-On Tuesday, May 11th, Cripple Creek Theatre Company opened its 37th production ‘The Taming of the Shrew.’
+On Tuesday, May 11th, Cripple Creek Theatre Company opened its 37th production ‘The Taming of the Shrew' in partnership with the New Orleans Shakespeare Festival at Tulane.
 After thirty-seven ‘Opening Nights’ there are some things that never change: the actors running lines backstage, costumes getting their last pins taken out, a missing prop finally found to everyone’s exaltation, but, for this production of Cripple Creek, something was very different: the audience.

 On May 11th, we opened ‘The Taming of the Shrew’ in a cafeteria at Bridge House in New Orleans for the in-patient residents of their substance abuse program.
 Our intention: to bring a show about human dignity to new audiences.
 Bridge House doesn’t have a theater, so we performed in their bustling cafeteria.
 As actors prepared to share an old story told in a new way, 85 men entered a space they dine in transformed into a theater-in-the-round.
 When we arrived at the end of our story, and the men rose to their feet in a standing ovation, this stripped-down production accomplished a shared human transformation through the power of storytelling.